 Simple English definitions for legal terms

-Read a random definition: enlarge
+Read a random definition: costs of the day

 An admiralty court, also known as a maritime court, is a special court that deals with cases related to maritime or admiralty law.
 These cases can include things like accidents or crimes that happen on the high seas, as well as contracts and transactions related to shipping.
 Admiralty courts are authorized by the U.S. Constitution and are different from regular civil courts in that they do not have juries.
 Instead, a judge hears and decides the case.